Your life expectancy with myelofibrosis can depend on factors such as age, blood cell counts, and other symptoms.

 MF is a chronic, life-altering disease.
 Coping with the diagnosis and treatment can be difficult, but your doctor and healthcare team can help.
-It’s important to communicate with them openly and honestly.
-This can help you feel as comfortable as possible with the care you’re receiving and recommend additional support, such as therapy or support groups.
-If you have questions or concerns, write them down as you think of them and talk with your doctors and nurses.
+It’s important to communicate with them openly.
+This can help you feel comfortable with the care you’re receiving and recommend additional support, such as therapy or support groups.
+If you have questions or concerns, write them down as you think of them so you can discuss them with your doctors and nurses.

-Being diagnosed with a progressive disease like MF can put a lot of additional stress on your mind and body, along with the physical stress of being sick.
+Being diagnosed with a progressive disease like MF can create additional stress on your mind and body.
 Make sure to take care of yourself.
-Eating right and getting mild exercise like walking, swimming, or yoga will help give you as much energy as possible.
-It can also help take your mind off of the stresses of MF.
+Eating right and getting mild exercise like walking, swimming, or yoga will help give you energy.
+It can also help take your mind off the stress involved in having MF.

 Remember that it’s OK to seek support during your journey.
 Talking with your family and friends can help you feel less isolated and more supported.
 It will also help your friends and family learn how to support you.
-If you need their help with daily tasks like housework, cooking, or transportation — or even just someone to listen to you — it’s all right to ask.
+If you need their help with daily tasks like housework, cooking, or transportation — or to even just listen to you — it’s all right to ask.

 Sometimes you may not want to share everything with your friends or family, and that’s fine too.
-Many local and online support groups can help connect you with other people living with the same or similar conditions.
+Many local and online support groups can help connect you with other people living with MF or similar conditions.
 These people can relate to what you’re going through and offer advice and encouragement.

 If you begin to feel overwhelmed by your diagnosis, consider talking with a trained mental health professional like a counselor or psychologist.
 They can help you understand and cope with your MF diagnosis on a deeper level.